neondatabase/website/content/docs/introduction/billing-sample.md

 ### Compute

-Compute usage is steady at 1 vCPU almost 24/7 for the month.
+Compute usage is steady at almost 24 compute hours per day across the month.

 ![Sample billing graph](/docs/introduction/billing_compute_graph.png)

-Daily average of 23.94 GiB leads to a total of 713.35 GiB compute hours for the month.
+Daily average of 23.94 compute hours leads to a total of 713.35 compute hours for the month.

-Compute time calculation: 718.35 GiB * $0.102 per GiB = **$73.27** for this billing period
+Compute cost calculation: 718.35 compute-hours * $0.102 per compute-hour = **$73.27** for this billing period

 ### Storage